LaraSamara/Saraha/README.md

 # Saraha

-Saraha is a Node.js-powered voting platform that offers secure authentication, dynamic message handling, and versatile post management features.
+Saraha is a Node.js-powered platform that offers secure authentication, dynamic message handling, and versatile post management features.

 ## 🌟 Features